-- A. Adult education programs must establish a distance learning policy that outlines: - I. Orientation components specific to distance learning; - II.
+- A. Adult education programs must establish a distance learning policy that outlines: - Ι. Orientation components specific to distance learning; - II.
 Mentoring procedures; - III.
 The contact hour verification model that will be used; and - IV.
-The formula used to determine contact hours for each type of curriculum utilized (where applicable). - B. Adult education programs must ensure distance learning students participate in an orientation specific to distance learning that includes at least twelve hours of direct contact and covers the following topics: - I. Study and organizational skills; - II.
+The formula used to determine contact hours for each type of curriculum utilized (where applicable). - B. Adult education programs must ensure distance learning students participate in an orientation specific to distance learning that includes at least twelve hours of direct contact and covers the following topics: - Ι. Study and organizational skills; - II.
 Program expectations; - III.
 Introduction to the curriculum; and - IV.
-The process for assigning work, setting course completion guidelines, and establishing expectations regarding teacher feedback. - C. Adult education programs must ensure all hours spent at a distance are entered into the student information system as "online curriculum" hours. - D. Adult education programs must ensure students are assigned a mentor who monitors student progress and provides consistent communication with the student. - E. Adult education programs must ensure that, at the completion of each instructional unit, distance learning students complete an appropriate unit culminating exam proctored by an adult educator.
+The process for assigning work, setting course completion guidelines, and establishing expectations regarding teacher feedback. - C. Adult education programs must ensure all student hours spent engaging in asynchronous instruction are entered into the student information system as "independent" hours. - D. Adult education programs must ensure students are assigned a mentor who monitors student progress and provides consistent communication with the student. - E. Adult education programs must ensure that, at the completion of each instructional unit, distance learning students complete an appropriate unit culminating exam proctored by an adult educator.